peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 # Run the entire data preparation pipeline interactively
 .\prepare_data.ps1

+# Force a full re-run, deleting all existing data
+.\prepare_data.ps1 -Force

 # Get a read-only status report of the pipeline's progress
 .\prepare_data.ps1 -ReportOnly
 ```
+> **Warning on Using `-Force`**: The `-Force` flag triggers a full, destructive re-run of the entire pipeline.
+It backs up and deletes all existing data, re-downloads the full raw dataset, and re-runs all expensive LLM scoring steps.
+This process is very time-consuming and will incur API costs.
 > **Note on Learning the Pipeline:** A step-by-step "guided tour" of this workflow is available as part of the project's testing harness.
 This is an excellent way for new users to learn how the pipeline works.
 See the **[🧪 Testing Guide (TESTING.md)](../TESTING.md)** for details on running the Layer 3 Interactive Mode.

 The script is fully resumable.
 It automatically detects which steps have already been completed and picks up from the first missing data artifact, ensuring a smooth and efficient workflow.